AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_spoke_transit_attachment.html.markdown

 The **aviatrix_spoke_transit_attachment** resource allows the creation and management of Aviatrix Spoke-to-Transit gateway attachments.

 ~> **NOTE:** Terraform currently provides both a standalone spoke-to-transit attachment resource and a spoke gateway with `transit_gw` attachment(s) defined in-line.
 At this time, you cannot use a spoke gateway resource with transit attachments defined in conjunction with the spoke-to-transit attachment resources.
 Doing so will cause a conflict of settings.
 In order to use this resource, please set `manage_transit_gateway_attachment` in the **aviatrix_spoke_gateway** to false.

+~> **NOTE:** This resource should only be used to manage the primary gateway attachments.
+The HA gateway attachments will be handled automatically by the backend.

 ## Example Usage